Summer 2026 GP newsletter

 GP blog on guidance for assessing depression in the GP surgery

-In this quarter’s GP newsletter blog, Sean Lonergan, Cognitive Behavioural Psychotherapist, Mood Disorders Service at St Patrick’s Mental Health Services (SPMHS) provides guidance on how best to understand the different ways depression can present and the best principles and practices that can guide treatment planning.
+In this quarter’s GP blog, Sean Lonergan, Cognitive Behavioural Psychotherapist in our Mood Disorders Service, provides guidance on how best to understand the different ways depression can present and the best principles and practices that can guide treatment planning.

-Reports released by the Mental Health Commission (MHC) from its 2025 inspections of St Patrick’s Mental Health Services’ (SPMHS) approved centres show full compliance across all three approved centres.
+Reports released by the Mental Health Commission (MHC) from its 2025 inspections show full compliance across our three approved centres.

-St Patrick’s University Hospital, St Patrick’s Hospital Lucan and Willow Grove Adolescent Unit were awarded compliance ratings of 100% in the 2025 annual inspections, reflecting the continued commitment of SPMHS to maintaining the highest standards of care.
+St Patrick’s University Hospital, St Patrick’s Hospital Lucan and Willow Grove Adolescent Unit were awarded compliance ratings of 100% in the 2025 annual inspections, reflecting our commitment to maintaining the highest standards of care.

 Referrals invited for Compassion-focused Therapy for Psychosis (CFT-P) programme